Constructing elusive functions with help of evaluation mappings: Zariski closure of the image of a polynomial mapping, effective elimination theory and algebraic number field theory

 \section{Zariski closure of the image of a polynomial mapping, effective elimination theory and algebraic number field theory}

-In the previous sections we have seen that computation of a polynomial type algebraic complexity of a polynomial mapping $f\in Pol ^p (\F^n, \F ^m) $ (resp. verification of the strong $(s,r)$-elusiveness of a polynomial mapping $f$), can be reduced to the following problem.
-Given a polynomial map $\tilde f : \F ^ {N(p,n,m)} \to \F ^ {M(p,n,m)}$ and given a point $b \in \F ^ m$, verify whether $b$ belongs to the image $\tilde f ( \F ^ {N(p.n,m)})$.
+Remark \ref{elstr} asserts that a verification of the strong $(s,r)$-elusiveness of a polynomial mapping $f$ can be reduced to the following problem.
+Given a polynomial map $\tilde f : \F ^ n \to \F^m$ and given a point $b \in \F^m$, verify whether $b$ belongs to the image $\tilde f (\F^m)$.
 This problem is in fact a part of the elimination theory, which we discuss in this section (Lemma \ref{ker}, Corollary \ref{cloim}).
 We develop the method invented by Kumar-Lokam-Patankar-Sarma \cite{KLPS2010} that uses effective elimination theory combined with algebraic number field theory in order to get concrete points $b$ which do not belong to the Zariski closure of the image of a polynomial mapping $\tilde f$, if $\tilde f$ is defined over $\Q$, such that the coordinates of $b$ are algebraic numbers (Proposition \ref{glok}).
-This result will be used in section 6 to find a sufficient condition for a polynomial mapping $f$ to be strongly $(s,r)$-elusive.
+This result will be used in the next section to find a sufficient condition for a polynomial mapping $f$ to be strongly $(s,r)$-elusive.
+As a consequence, we will construct in the next section concrete polynomial mappings and multivariate polynomials whose circuit size is large.
+We note that the idea to use algebraic numbers to construct polynomials which are hard to compute first appeared in the works by Strassen-Schnorr and Heintz-Sieveking (Remark \ref{polq}.1).